sylhare/sylhare.github.io/_posts/2020/2020-07-14-reverse-engineering.md

 ### Pre Analysis

-First we are going to explore a bit into this binary with our simple tools in case the flag is easy to get:
+First, we are going to explore a bit into this binary with our simple tools in case the flag is easy to get:

 ```bash
 file serial